10 Of 10

 10 of 100,000 = 1 in 10,000.10 of 1,000 = 1 in 100.

 Same numerator.
-Also, vastly different risk.
-Think about it: always check the denominator.
+Plus, vastly different risk.
+Always check the denominator.
 Always.

 How It Works (and How to Calculate It)